Room-Elephant/porthole/README.md

 # From the project root
 docker build -t porthole:latest .
 ```
-The Dockerfile uses a multi-stage build that automatically builds both frontend and backend.
+The Dockerfile uses a multi-stage build that automatically builds both client and backend.

 ### Running Locally